 Your title text should read, “Mercedes E 420 Wagon”.
 Don’t forget the SPACE between the E and 420.
 If a user searches for “E420” your ad will be found.
 But if you put “E420” and the user searches for “E 420” your ad will NOT be found.

 Also if you search for “Mercedes” or “Mercedes Wagon” your ad will be found.

 Tip 3 – Filters, filters, filters!

 Why shouldn’t I use other words like “Coupe” or “Sedan” or “Convertible” or “Cabriolet” or “Manual” or “Automatic”….?
-Craigslist give you a great tool for searching these types of words and they are called “Filters”.
+Craigslist gives you a great tool for searching these types of words and they are called “Filters”.

 Filters are structured and will cover 99% of what people are searching for on Craigslist.
-For example if a person wants only “Manual Transmission” cars, they will view the “transmission” filter and select “manual”.
+For example, if a person wants only “Manual Transmission” cars, they will view the “transmission” filter and select “manual”.